mesosphere/spark-build/docs/user-docs.md

 | spark.ssl.keyStoreBase64 | Base64 encoded blob containing a Java keystore. |

 The Java keystore (and optionally truststore) are created using the [Java keytool][Java Keytool].
-The keystore must conntain one private key and its signed public key.
+The keystore must contain one private key and its signed public key.
 The truststore is optional and might contain a self-signed root-ca certificate that is explicitly trusted by Java.